-The statement below covers the policies and procedures in place during the Group’s year ending 24th February 2017 to prevent slavery and human trafficking from occurring within its business activities or supply chain.
-It has been prepared in accordance with the Modern Slavery Act 2015.
+The statement below covers the policies and procedures in place during the Group’s financial year ending 23rd February 2018 to prevent slavery and human trafficking from occurring within its business activities or supply chain.
+The statement has been prepared in accordance with the Modern Slavery Act 2015.

 The Mackays Stores Group is privately owned and, with the exception of a small investment in renewable energy, is solely focused on the retailing of clothing, accessories and homeware.
-We trade from more than 270 stores in the UK, have 25 overseas stores operated by franchisees and a transactional website.
-Overall annual turnover is £162 million (net of VAT).
+We trade from over 270 stores in the UK, have 15 overseas stores operated by franchise partners and a transactional website.
+Total annual turnover is £174 million (net of VAT).
 Our Head Office is in Inchinnan, near Glasgow Airport and we also have a Buying Office in Paddington, London.
-We have approximately 3,400 employees, all UK based.
+There are approximately 3,400 employees, all UK based.

 This statement can be considered under the following headings: